 There isn’t a superhero on this list who has endured more than Wonder Woman.
 Not only did she survive in an era where masculinity ruled superhero comics, but she has also survived overly sexualized situations, survived a fan vote to get onto the Justice Society, thrived in the equality and feminist movements, and helped create a platform where women superheroes were rightfully as capable as male superheroes.

 But this is only a small part of the reason that she’s one of the most important heroes in history.
-She was created in a time where male heroes were heads above their female counterparts.
-Got her to be as powerful, or in some instances more powerful, than her male counterparts is extraordinary.
+She was created in a time when male heroes were heads above their female counterparts.
+Getting her to be as powerful, or in some instances more powerful, than her male counterparts is extraordinary.

 There are two superheroes with healing factors that are more known than the rest.
 The first is Deadpool.
 The second is, well, we will get to him.

 Deadpool is one of the most known comic book characters in existence.
 What makes this so remarkable is that, unlike his many counterparts, he hasn’t been around for 50+ years.
 Instead, he’s only been around for about 30 years.

 Deadpool is the creation of the much-maligned Rob Liefeld.
 As a mutant, he is blessed with many heightened powers and abilities.
 Aside from the aforementioned healing factor, Deadpool also possesses heightened strength, reflexes, agility, durability, and stamina.

 The second of the most well-known superheroes with healing factors is, of course, Wolverine.

 Wolverine is to superheroes with healing factors what McDonald’s is to powder milkshakes…necessary.
 While he may not be the first superhero to have one, he’s easily the most famous to have one.
 His healing factor has allowed him to survive unimaginable injuries.
 For example, he’s been driven over by a steamroller, had the Adamantium ripped from his bones, lived through a nuclear blast, and had his heart torn out.